bii811/flutter-starter-guide/README.md

 ## Install Git for Windows

 1. **Download Git**: Visit [Git for Windows](https://git-scm.com/) and download the latest version.
 2. **Install Git**: Run the installer and follow the setup instructions.
-Make sure to select the option “Use Git from the Windows Command Prompt” during the installation.
+Make sure to select the option "Use Git from the Windows Command Prompt" during the installation.

 ## Download Flutter SDK

 1. **Download Flutter SDK**: Go to the [Flutter official website](https://flutter.dev/docs/get-started/install/windows) and download the latest stable release of the Flutter SDK.
 2. **Extract Flutter SDK**:
-   - Right-click the downloaded ZIP file and select “Extract All…”.
+   - Right-click the downloaded ZIP file and select "Extract All ...".
    - Choose the location where you want to store the SDK (e.g., `C:\src\flutter`).
 3. **Update Path**:
    - Open **Start Menu**, search for **Environment Variables**, and select **Edit the system environment variables**.